Yahoo email scanning prompts European ire

 Yahoo said in response to the original Reuters story that it was "a law abiding company, and complies with the laws of the United States".

-It declined to confirm whether it scanned users' emails or to say whether Europeans' emails were intercepted as part of the programme.
+It declined to confirm whether it scanned users' emails or to say whether Europeans' emails were intercepted as part of the program.

-Johannes Kleis a spokesman with BEUC, an umbrella group for European consumer organisations, called on other EU data protection authorities to investigate Yahoo.
+Johannes Kleis a spokesman with BEUC, an umbrella group for European consumer organizations, called on other EU data protection authorities to investigate Yahoo.

 Fabio de Masi, a German member of the European Parliament with the leftist Die Linke party, said he had submitted a formal request to EU High Representative for External Affairs Federica Mogherini asking her to seek clarification from U.S. authorities about the treatment of EU data.